Essential Steps for Parenting Success

 Court-ordered visits are necessary for parents to maintain their relationship with and regain custody of their children after they’re placed in foster care, but this experience is stressful on both sides.
 Children might be frightened or angry and act out.
 Parents, often grappling with a variety of other issues, including substance abuse and mental health challenges, may feel defensive and discouraged.
 Without meaningful support, it’s hardly a scenario conducive to effective parenting or supporting the well-being of children.

-Being developed in collaboration with the Washington State DSHS Children’s Administration, Strive focuses on the basics of visitation, covering everything from how to communicate positively with your child and the adults involved in your case to creating safe environments for your child.
+Developed in collaboration with the Washington State DSHS Children’s Administration (now DCYF), Strive focuses on the basics of visitation, covering everything from how to communicate positively with your child and the adults involved in your case to creating safe environments for your child.
 Supervised visits represent an untapped and vital opportunity to address child and family needs in order to improve visit quality and potentially receive a greater return on the investment made in visits each year – at roughly $18 million annually, serving approximately 8,000 children at any given time in Washington alone.

 “When I gauge her against other parents with similar barriers, other parents are not doing as well.
 For her to have a visit routine, coming early and prepared, and putting stability in place.
 It’s not the same for other parents in this situation.
 There are some people who never get a routine.” –Visit Navigator reflects on Mom enrolled in Strive